 Your Information will never be shared with any third party.

 Get free access to the Directory of Literary Agents with detailed agent profiles.
 You’ll also get access to our article and audio library with information to help you get a top agent, publisher, and book deal.
 You can unsubscribe easily at any time – we don’t spam.

-* 1,000+ literary agent profiles and bios * Searchable by book genre/category * Preferred query method(s) * AAR membership status * Personal email addresses * Mailing addresses * Agent photos * Links to agency websites * Maps to agency offices
+* 1,000+ agent profiles and bios * Search by genre/category * Preferred query method(s) * AAR membership status * Personal email addresses * Mailing addresses * Agent photos * Links to agency websites * Maps to agency offices

 About Mark Malatesta